-• The landlord, owner or tenant has just been appraised of the situation, and can demonstrate that effective action is being taken to deal with it; or -

-There is evidence that contradicts the evidence presented by the police, or evidence that cannot be presented at this time but which will be presented subsequently, thus presenting a case for adjournment
+- The landlord, owner or tenant has just been appraised of the situation, and can demonstrate that effective action is being taken to deal with it; or - - There is evidence that disputes the evidence presented by the police, or evidence that cannot be presented at this time but which will be presented subsequently, thus presenting a case for adjournment

 The court operates on a civil rather than a criminal standard of proof (i.e. balance of probabilities).
+It is not required to have demonstrated the same burden of proof required under the Misuse of Drugs Act to enable conviction of persons for relevant drugs offences.

 The court can of course decide that notwithstanding the owner or landlords contention that they will address the problem, that a closure order should still be made whilst they attempt to do so.
-If they can then subsequently demonstrate sooner than the specified order period that the problem has been successfully addressed then an application can be made for the order to be discharged.
+If they can then subsequently demonstrate sooner than the specified order period that the problem has been successfully addressed then the order can be revoked.